-1. Thinking about planning, designing and developing your intervention
+2. Planning, designing and developing your intervention

 Writing the content of an intervention

 It is much easier to write and edit the content of an intervention using ordinary text files such as Microsoft Word.
 Using track changes in Word is very useful when several people are making comments, and adding and editing text.
 Some people also like to use PowerPoint to design what their web pages may look like before moving on to the authoring tool.